danielsaidi/OnboardingKit/README.md

-## Support
+## Support this library

+I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.

 You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.